 DOC5.7.3.1 Anchor Power Generating Module Testing General Requirements

 DOC5.7.3.1.1 All tests shall be instructed and coordinated by the DNO.
-The DNO shall inform NGESO of the progress and completion of the tests following the relevant requirements of Grid Code OC5.7.
+The DNO shall inform the ISOP of the progress and completion of the tests following the relevant requirements of Grid Code OC5.7.

 DOC5.7.3.1.2 All tests should demonstrate compliance with the technical requirements included in the Distribution Restoration Contract.